 Medical Administrative Assisting

 The Certificate of Completion (CCL) in Medical Administrative Assisting is designed to provide education and training for employment in various administrative health care settings.
 Medical Administrative Assistants are healthcare professionals who are key members of the administrative medical office team.
 They foster a friendly and positive patient experience while performing numerous administrative duties that adhere to all state and federal standards.
 Upon successful completion of the program, students are eligible to take the Certified Medical Administrative Specialist exam.
-A Certificate of Completion (CCL) and an Associate in Applied Science (AAS) in Medical Assisting are also available.
+A Certificate of Completion (CCL) in Clinical Medical Assisting and an Associate in Applied Science (AAS) in Medical Assisting are also available.

 Details